Etlingera cevuga

+Etlingera cevuga is a species of flowering plant in the family Zingiberaceae.
+It is a monocotyledonous rhizomatous geophyte native to Fiji, the Samoan Islands, and the Society Islands in the tropical Pacific.

-Etlingera cevuga is a monocotyledonous plant species that was first described by Berthold Carl Seemann, and given its current name by Rosemary Margaret Smith.
-Etlingera cevuga is part of the genus Etlingera and the family Zingiberaceae.
+It was first described as Amomum cevuga by Berthold Carl Seemann in 1868, and given its current name by Rosemary Margaret Smith in 1986.
 No subspecies are listed in the Catalog of Life.